KunLinTsai24/Azure-Power-BI--NYC-Taxi-Analysis/README.md

    * Assess demand based on boroughs, days of the week/weekend, and trip types (street hail vs. dispatch).
    * Analyze trip distance, duration, and fare amounts to optimize pricing and routing strategies.

-**3. Data Accessibility and Analysis:**

-   *  Automate data preparation and ingestion processes.
-   *  Store transformed data efficiently to enable quick querying and analysis using SQL.
-   *  Integrate with Power BI for dynamic visualization of results.

-**4. Non-Functional Requirements:**

-   *  Partition data by month and year to enhance query performance and manageability.
-   *  Implement robust scheduling and monitoring of data pipelines.

 ## Process Overview

 To meet these requirements, we utilized **Azure Synapse Analytics** for data processing and **Power BI** for visualization.
 The following outlines the steps taken in the project: